VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/merchandise-management/import/importing-categories-price-lists-and-products.md

 date: 2015-03-18T20:11:12.560Z
 priority: 2
 ---
 Import of categories, price lists and items is much easier when you use import jobs.
 Navigate to Import tab of "Catalogs" block.
-All previouslyВ createdВ import jobs are listed here.
+All previously created import jobs are listed here.

 * Category Import Job
 * Price Import Job